afmatar/ISQA3420/DFDDictionary.md

   **Software Package Name:** A package Came from Manage Software Package for License Scanning process and go to NIST Vulnerability DB.

-  **NIST Vulnerability Package Results:** a package came from NIST Vulnerability DB and go to Manage Software Package for License Scanning process.
+  **NIST Vulnerability Package Results:** A package came from NIST Vulnerability DB and go to Manage Software Package for License Scanning process.

   **Software Package License and Vulnerability Results:** Came from Manage Software Package for License Scanning process and go to Software Package License and Vulnerability Information DB.